ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/RandomRobbieBF/CVE-2021-24356](https://github.com/RandomRobbieBF/CVE-2021-24356) :  ![starts](https://img.shields.io/github/stars/RandomRobbieBF/CVE-2021-24356.svg) ![forks](https://img.shields.io/github/forks/RandomRobbieBF/CVE-2021-24356.svg)

 ## CVE-2021-24307
- The All in One SEO &#8211; Best WordPress SEO Plugin &#8211; Easily Improve Your SEO Rankings before 4.1.0.2 enables authenticated users with &quot;aioseo_tools_settings&quot; privilege (most of the time admin) to execute arbitrary code on the underlying host.
-Users can restore plugin's configuration by uploading a backup .ini file in the section &quot;Tool &gt; Import/Export&quot;.
+ The All in One SEO – Best WordPress SEO Plugin – Easily Improve Your SEO Rankings before 4.1.0.2 enables authenticated users with "aioseo_tools_settings" privilege (most of the time admin) to execute arbitrary code on the underlying host.
+Users can restore plugin's configuration by uploading a backup .ini file in the section "Tool  Import/Export".
 However, the plugin attempts to unserialize values of the .ini file.
 Moreover, the plugin embeds Monolog library which can be used to craft a gadget chain and thus trigger system command execution.